epics-base/ci-scripts/README.md

 `exec`\
 Execute the remainder of the line using the default command shell.

+## Extra arguments to `make`

+You can add additional arguments to the make runs that the `cue.py` script starts.
+Put your additional arguments into environment variables named `EXTRA`, `EXTRA1`, ... `EXTRA5`.

+The variables may contain multiple arguments, separated by whitespace.
+Use regular shell script quoting (single/double quotes, backslash escapes) if you need spaces inside an extra argument.

+The YAML syntax needed to set environment variables depends on the CI service and platform.
+(See the full example configuration file.)

 ## Setup Files

 Your module might depend on EPICS Base and a few other support modules.